Skeletonxf/Skeletonxf.github.io/source/markdown/_angelscriptGuide.md

 ### Compiled

 AngelScript is compiled rather than interpreted.
 This distinction means you have two classes of errors that can occur in your program: Compile errors when you get the syntax wrong or misuse types, in which case you find out immediately before you even try to run the code, and Runtime errors when you messup the logic of something once its running.
-Runtime errors are generally much harder to debug, so moving errors into compile time via strong typing can help with maintainence.
+Runtime errors are generally much harder to debug, so moving errors into compile time via strong typing can help with maintenance.

 ### Multi Paradigm